-Group management has overall responsibility for operations within the Catella group in accordance with the long-term objectives set by the board of directors of Catella AB.
+Executive management has overall responsibility for operations within the Catella group in accordance with the long-term objectives set by the Board of Catella AB.

 Work of the management team